 Branding Tip 5: Make Data-Driven Decisions

 One of the most useful branding tips to borrow from large companies is to embrace new methods of tracking your brand.
 By utilizing available sources of data, companies of all sizes can better understand their brand health and make informed decisions about campaigns or rebranding efforts.
-Advanced brand tracking software can provide insights into brand KPIs such as awareness, association, experience, purchase behaviour, and engagement.
+Brand monitoring can provide insights into brand KPIs such as awareness, association, experience, purchase behaviour, and engagement.

 Brand tracking is the continuous monitoring of your brand’s health over a period of time.
 It provides a means to understand what your target audiences think of your brand and how they respond to your brand messaging.
 It allows you to track your competitors, compare your brand performance across different markets, and identify new market opportunities.